 Its landmark was the towering chimney stack of its boiler house.
 Completed in 1966, this was the largest civic heating scheme in Ireland and the UK, supplying under-floor heating to 3 000 flats.
 However, when the flats were demolished, it became redundant and it too was set to be torn down.

 In 2011 a local environmental project, the Rediscovery Centre, and Dublin City Council obtained funding from the EU's LIFE Programme to transform the boiler house with an imaginative, eco-friendly project called WISER (Working with Industrial Spaces to Exemplify Reuse).
 The written-off building was repurposed into a prototype ‘3D textbook’.

-Recycling is at the heart of the Rediscovery Centre’s mission so, fittingly, paint salvaged from local recycling centres was used during rebuilding work.
-Furniture and fittings destined for landfill were also upcylced and reused for the building’s finishing touches.
+Recycling is at the heart of the Rediscovery Centre’s mission: paint salvaged from local recycling centres was used during rebuilding, furniture and fittings destined for landfill were upcycled and reused for the building’s finishing touches.

-The old boiler house is now a cutting-edge creative space connecting people, resources and ideas called the Rediscovery Centre.
-This centre of excellence for sustainable development organises creative workshops, education and training, but also includes an ecostore, an events space and a green café that exemplifies reuse and sustainability.
-There’s also successful community training programmes for local long term unemployed people and the centre is home to four social enterprises:
+The old boiler house is now a cutting-edge creative space connecting people, resources and ideas called the Rediscovery Centre, which organises creative workshops, education and training, but also includes an ecostore, an events space and a green café that exemplifies reuse and sustainability.
+The centre is home to four social enterprises:

-- Rediscover Furniture, restoring and upcycling old furniture while also training furtniture makers
+- Rediscover Furniture, restoring and upcycling old furniture while also training furniture makers

 - Rediscover Paint, collecting paint from recycling centres, recycling it and selling the repurposed paint for €1 per 1 Litre

-- Rediscover Cycling, collecting disposed bikes from the recycling centres and creating revamped bicycles
+- Rediscover Cycling, collecting disposed bikes and creating revamped ones.